 by Mary Elizabeth KingApril 02, 2021

-Due to the Covid-19 pandemic, the James Lawson Institute (JLI) this year is manifesting as a two-day public webinar on Monday, April 5 and Tuesday, April 6 (register HERE).
+Due to the Covid-19 pandemic, the James Lawson Institute (JLI) this year manifested as a two-day public webinar on Monday, April 5 and Tuesday, April 6).

 The Reverend James M. Lawson Jr. met the Reverend Martin Luther King Jr. at Oberlin College, Ohio, in 1957, where King was lecturing.
 Lawson had been a conscientious objector and refused to fight in the Korean war, leading to imprisonment.
 The United Methodist Church approached the federal authorities and asked to be allowed instead to send Lawson as a furloughed missionary to India to teach.
-At the time Lawson met King, he had recently returned from three years of teaching in the Indian state of Maharashtra, and was preparing for graduate work.
+At the time Lawson met King, he had recently returned from three years as a coach at Hislop College in the Indian state of Maharashtra, where he was also campus minister.
 Lawson explained to King that he had decided while in college that he would become a Methodist minister and go South to dedicate himself to dismantling segregation and racism.
 Fascinated by Lawson's experiences in India, where he had known people who had worked alongside Mohandas Karamchand Gandhi, King noticed that he and Lawson were both the same age, twenty-eight.
 He implored Lawson to come South immediately.
 “Don't wait!
 Come now!
 You're badly needed.
 We don't have anyone like you!”